OlinDataVis/ardrone_gazebo/README.md

 ## Download and Setup

+### 0 - Stop Anaconda from ruining everything
+Anaconda and ROS don't like eachother.
+Make sure to remove it from your ~/.bashrc file so that it doesn't ruin everything.
+First, open your .bashrc file in your favorite text editor.

+    $ atom ~/.bashrc

+Now comment out the line added by Anaconda "export PATH="/home/egonzalez/anaconda3/bin:$PATH""

 ### 1 - Install ROS
 Install ros full desktop following the installation instructions on the official ros website: www.ros.org (I tested on kinetic.
 Feel free to try something else but be ready to suffer.)